stghn/stghn.github.io/README.md

 Frontiers in Genetics -- Section Livestock Genomics: <a href="https://www.frontiersin.org/research-topics/24065/reducing-the-environmental-footprint-of-livestock-through-genomic-selection" target="_blank">Reducing the Environmental Footprint of Livestock Through Genomic Selection</a>.

 ## Honors and Awards
-- **USDA Employee Performance Award**: Recipient of monetary award in 2021 for contributing to the evaluation of international selection indices and the revision of the national selection index (NM$) to better account for feed intake associated with milk production and body weight traits in dairy cattle.
-Both research topics have been of wide interest to breeding companies, national and international consumers of dairy products and primarily will benefit them for the foreseeable future.
+- **USDA Employee Performance Award**: Recipient of the monetary award in 2021 for contributing to the evaluation of international selection indices and the revision of the national selection index (NM$) to better account for feed intake associated with milk production and body weight traits in dairy cattle.
+Both research topics have been of wide interest to breeding companies, and national and international consumers of dairy products and primarily will benefit them for the foreseeable future.
 - USDA-ARS Livestock and Range Research Laboratory (Miles City, MT) awarded a **PhD Graduate Assistantship** in 2016-2018
-- Department of Animal and Dairy Science (University od Georgia) awarded a **Master Graduate Assistantship** in 2013-2015
+- Department of Animal and Dairy Science (University of Georgia) awarded a **Master Graduate Assistantship** in 2013-2015

 ## Computer Skills

 **Programming:** Fortran, SAS, R, Python, Unix shell scripting, Git and Github  <br />
-**Applications:** MS office (Word, Excel, PowerPoint, Outlook)  <br />
+**Applications:** MS Office (Word, Excel, PowerPoint, Outlook)  <br />
 **Analysis Tools:** **Plink** *(GWAS analysis software)*, **Gensel** *(Bayesian method for GS/GWAS analysis)*, **Blupf90 family** *(Genetic/Genomic evaluation)*, **QMsim** *(QTL and marker simulator for livestock populations)*, **FImpute** *(Genotype imputation tool)*,**Bioconductor** *(Statistical and graphical methods for analyzing genomic data)*, **Admixture** *(A tool to estimate individual ancestry from SNP genotype datasets)*